jmzobitz/demodelr/cran-comments.md

 In this version I have changed the following:

-* Changed the DESCRIPTION file to remove the Maintainer and used an Authors field that has similar information.
+* Changed the DESCRIPTION file to remove the Maintainer and used an Authors field that has similar information as given in the following NOTE:
 Check: CRAN incoming feasibility, Result: NOTE
   Maintainer: 'John Zobitz <zobitz@augsburg.edu>'